 Exception principle and need to know: In order to deal effectively with the information overload problem many organizations try to establish certain principles for actually limiting the extent of communications.
 Many firms implement an "exception principle" in communication channels.
 This principle orders that only communications regarding exceptional derivations, from orders, plans, and policies be communicated upward on a routine basis.
 Hence, upper levels of management will receive only that information which truly demands their attention.
 A closely related principle involves downward communication.
 Here, managers should be selective and transmit information on a "need to know" basis.
 In this way, lower level personnel receive only communication that is immediately critical to carrying out their tasks.
-The success of these two principles depends on the type of organizations where tasks are relatively simple and routine.
+The success of these two principles depends on the type of organization within which jobs are carried out.
+They will be most effective in highly structured organizations where tasks are relatively simple and routine.
 In less formal organization, in which work is rather complex and not highly structured, communication needs to be as open and unrestricted as possible.